ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 This project is broken into three sections and are located in separate folders:
 - Section 1 Curating a Dataset of Brain MRIs: Analyze Medical Decathlon dataset metadata, analyze & visualize image volumes & corresponding labels, and identify & remove data that is not of a brain MRI.
-- Section 2 Training a segmentation CNN model: Image volume extraction from NIFTI files, image volume pre-processing, split dataset using Scikit-Learn, build & train a UNet Fully Convoluted Neural Network (FCN) with PyTorch, and evaluate model performance metrics - overall Dice Similarity Coefficent & Jaccard Index.
+- Section 2 Training a segmentation CNN model: Image volume extraction from NIFTI files, image volume pre-processing, split dataset using Scikit-Learn, build & train a UNet Fully Convoluted Neural Network (FCN) with PyTorch, and evaluate model performance metrics - overall Dice Similarity Coefficient & Jaccard Index.
 - Section 3 Integrating into a Clinical Network:  Simulate DICOM Message Service Element (DIMSE).
 A dedicated AI computer will be added to a clinical PACS network.
 The AI computer will contain a copy of the Section 2 segmentation CNN.
-When an MRI scanner completes a scan and sends a MRI study to the PACS,  the AI computer will receive a copy of the transferred file to execute inference and provide a DICOM report with hippocampus measurements.
+When a MRI scanner completes a scan and sends a MRI study to the PACS, the AI computer will receive a copy of the transferred file to execute inference and provide a DICOM report with hippocampus measurements.

-In this completed model run, the model achieved performance of **Overall Mean Dice Similarity Coefficent 0.906** and **Overall mean Jaccard Index 0.830**.
+In this completed model run, the model achieved performance of **Overall Mean Dice Similarity Coefficient 0.906** and **Overall mean Jaccard Index 0.830**.
 A full discussion of completed project results and model performance can be read in [Validation_Plan_Proposal](Validation_Plan_Proposal.pdf)

 **References**
 [1] Alzheimer’s Association.
 "2020 Alzheimer’s Disease Facts and Figures", Alzheimers & Dementia, 2020;16(3):391+.
 [LINK](https://www.alz.org/media/Documents/alzheimers-facts-and-figures_1.pdf)